 Frequently Asked Questions

 Although souse is popular across the Caribbean, the dish originated in England.
 European colonial migrants preserved meat with acidity.
-The liquid used to preserve the meat was then used as broth.
+They used the liquid from the preserve as a broth.

 Start by rinsing the chicken feet thoroughly under cold running water to remove any dirt or debris.
 Next trim off any sharp or excess nails or claws with a sharp knife or kitchen shears.
 Then add it a bowl of water and vinegar in order to remove the poultry taste and tenderize the chicken.